MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Method

-where $P_0, P_1, P_2$ are defined in Eq.(\ref{equation:QBC})(\ref{equation:action}).
-The obtained $p_k$ is a point on the curve edge of $p$, and we further calculate five points on each edge of $p$ to fit a QBC paths.
+Following Eq.(\ref{equation:fit}) and (\ref{equation:fit2}), though fitting the computable points on $C_{c_1c_2}$ and $C_{c_3c_0}$, we can obtain the QBC representations of each curves, and finally fit the path $C$ and the vectorized stroke $v_t$.

-\textbf{Pruning Mechanism}: in $\Phi _{m2a}$, there are two points compromise the performance on vectorization.
-First, $\pi$ may produces some error strokes to increase the difference between generated vector graph and the ground truth.
-Second, the strokes are stacked together where may have repeated or redundant strokes to increase the storages of vectorization results.
-To address these two issues, as shown in Algorithm 1, we propose a pruning mechanism to optimize the redundant strokes and the storage sizes.
+\textbf{Pruning module}: in $\Psi_v$, there are two issues compromise the performance on vectorization.
+First, the actor $\pi$ may produce erroneous strokes that reduce the vectorization accuracy.
+Second, some repeated or redundant strokes increase the file sizes of vectorized results.